Tinder Account Under Review? From Selfie Verification to Full Profile Checks

 - Go to Tinder Help Center: Visit the Tinder Help Center.

-- Submit a Request: Choose a category related to Account or Troubleshooting.
+- Submit a Request: Find the option to submit a request and choose a category related to "Trouble with account" or "Verification."

 Steps to Optimize Your Profile and Avoid Selfie Review Issues